pizzapanther/wildwoodag-v2/content/post/2022-02-20-seasons-of-prayer-and-fasting.md

   - fasting
 ---

-<p>…the fast that I have chosen: to loose the bonds of wicked, to undo the heavy burdens, to let the oppressed go free, and that you break every yoke…<br/><b>Isaiah 58:6</b></p><p></p><p>Seasons of prayer and fasting can be physically and spiritually productive and life changing!
-Just read the verse about all that is accomplished: loose bonds, ease burdens, free the oppressed, break the yoke… Wow!</p>
+…the fast that I have chosen: to loose the bonds of wicked, to undo the heavy burdens, to let the oppressed go free, and that you break every yoke…<br/><b>Isaiah 58:6</b>

+Seasons of prayer and fasting can be physically and spiritually productive and life changing!
+Just read the verse about all that is accomplished: loose bonds, ease burdens, free the oppressed, break the yoke… Wow!